Gerald Duffy

-Gerald Duffy Gerald C. Duffy (April 13, 1896 – June 25, 1928) was a screenwriter of the silent film era, journalist, short story writer, and copyeditor.
-He is known for his contributions to and editorship of Redbook magazine and was nominated for an Academy Award for Best Title Writing at the 1929 for the film The Private Life of Helen of Troy.
+Gerald C. Duffy (April 13, 1896 – June 25, 1928) was a screenwriter of the silent film era, journalist, short story writer, and copyeditor.
+He is known for his contributions to and editorship of Redbook magazine and was nominated for an Academy Award for Best Title Writing in 1929 for the film The Private Life of Helen of Troy.

 His fiction career led to him being hired as a writer by First National Pictures.

 Death

 Gerald died in 1928 while dictating a script in Los Angeles, California.